 The Governance and Nominating Committee has not specified any particular set of skills, qualities or diversities that is required for a Director candidate.
 All Director candidates, including any recommended by shareholders, are first evaluated based upon their (i) integrity, strength of character, practical wisdom and mature judgment; (ii) business and financial expertise and experience; (iii) intellect to comprehend the issues confronting the Company; and (iv) availability of adequate time to devote to the affairs of the Company and attend Board and Committee meetings.
 The Governance and Nominating Committee also focuses on issues of diversity, such as diversity of gender, race and national origin, education, professional experience and differences in viewpoints and skills.
-New Director candidates are subject to a background check performed by the Governance and Nominating Committee members before he or she is nominated for election to the Board of Directors.
+New Director candidates are subject to a background check performed by the Governance and Nominating Committee.
+In addition, the candidate will be personally interviewed by one or more Governance and Nominating Committee members before he or she is nominated for election to the Board of Directors.
 In considering candidates for the Board, the Governance and Nominating Committee considers the entirety of each candidate's credentials in the context of their skills, qualities or diversities.
 With respect to the nomination of continuing Directors for re-election, the individual's historical contributions to the Board are also considered.
 Third-party search firms may be retained by the Board to identify individuals that meet the director candidate criteria established by the Governance and Nominating Committee.